-My electric meter whirls a little faster during the holiday season, but boy does it look good (regardless of whatever carbon footprint it’s creating down the road at the coal-burning power plant).
+Once I plug in the long strand of lights, my electric meter begins to whirls a little faster every night during the holiday season, but boy does it look good (regardless of whatever carbon footprint it’s creating down the road at the coal-burning power plant).

 Every season I need to replace some strands of lights and add a few more to accommodate the bush’s growth.
 A few years ago, when stocking up on the annual reinforcements at Home Depot, I noticed a new lighting option on the shelves…LED holiday lights.

 What were these strange new gizmos, I wondered?
 Can they really reduce my CO2?

 Those LED strings of 50 durable lights promise to last 25 times longer than the standard mini lights – which averages out to be about 25,000 to 50,000 hours.
 At that rate, my grandchildren will still be using my lights at the turn of the century!
 From a carbon footprint perspective, the box stated an 88 percent energy savings for the standard mini lights, only 4.8 watts per string versus 70+ watts for the mini incandescent bulbs.
 At $10 a box, it was worth a try.